The parade has marched a long and winding route-Steve Bingham

 Newtown’s fire companies have always been the backbone of the parades, and George Lockwood of Sandy Hook Volunteer Fire Company has been there every step of the way.
 He marched that first year and every year since.
 Mr. Lockwood has been a member of the Sandy Hook company for more than 50 years.

-"The parade just keeps getting bigger and bigger.
-I remember in the early days there were just a handful of people along the street as you passed by.
-There were more people marching that there were watching," he said.
+“The parade just keeps getting bigger and bigger.
+I remember in the early days, there were just a handful of people along the street as you passed by.
+There were more people marching than there were watching,” he said.